jguix/react-backoffice-demo/README.md

 This project is a simple demo of a React backoffice system with the following features:

 - Public login page and private pages
-- CRUD pages for customers and products, with pagination and data caching
+- CRUD pages for customers and products, with infinite scroll pagination

 It can be used as a seed for other projects, since it is very unopinionated.
 Only React and a few libraries have been used.
 The included technologies and libraries are: